ece362-purdue/f2022-public-labs/lab-10/lab_10.md

 The Serial Peripheral Interface (SPI) is a widely-used method for communicating with digital devices with an economy of wires and connections.
 It is possible to control such devices by "bit-banging" the protocol using GPIO, but your microcontroller has high-level support for SPI devices that simplifies the use of such interfaces.
 This support also allows for the use of Direct Memory Access (DMA) to automatically transfer a region of memory to the device.
 In this lab, you will gain experience using SPI and DMA with display devices.

+When communication speed is not high priority, it is helpful to minimize wiring by using a serial communication protocol.
+It is named so because bits are sent one at a time, one after another.
+The Serial Peripheral Interface (SPI) is a common way of doing so.
+SPI turns words into a stream of bits and vice-versa.
+To send an entire word through the serial output, a programmer need only write the word into the SPI data register, and the hardware takes care of converting into a bit stream.

+SPI is a synchronous protocol, so it requires a clock signal to indicate when each bit of data sent should be latched-in to the receiver.
+SPI defines devices that act in two distinct rôles: A master device is responsible for directing operations by asserting a slave select line, driving the clock, sending data on a MOSI (master out, slave in) pin, and optionally listening to input on a MISO (master in, slave out) pin.
+A slave device responds to operations when its slave select pin ($\bar{SS}$ or NSS) is asserted, reads data on the MOSI pin, and sends data on the MISO pin on each clock pulse.
+Because SPI is synchronous, there is no need for devices to agree, in advance, on a particular baud rate to communicate with each other.
+As long as the master device does not drive the clock at a frequency that is higher than a slave device can tolerate, data will be received correctly.

 ### 1.1: Instructional Objectives (100 points total)

 - To replicate Serial Peripheral Interface via software emulation.